A NASA spacecraft is right on target for its yearlong orbital encounter with the huge asteroid Vesta, which is set to begin next month.

-NASA's Dawn probe is now just 96,000 miles (155,000 kilometers) from Vesta, the second-largest object in the main asteroid belt between Mars and Jupiter, NASA officials announced today (June 23).
-The spacecraft should enter into orbit around the 330-mile-wide (530 km) space rock on July 16.
+NASA's Dawn probe is now just 96,000 miles (155,000 kilometers) from Vesta, the second most massive object in the main asteroid belt between Mars and Jupiter, NASA officials announced Thursday.
+The spacecraft should enter into orbit around the 330-mile-wide (530-kilometer-wide) space rock on July 16.

 The end of a long journey

-The huge space rock's gravity will capture Dawn into orbit on July 16, when about 9,900 miles (16,000 km) separate the pair.
-At that point, the probe and the asteroid will both be about 117 million miles (188 million km) from Earth.
+The huge space rock's gravity will capture Dawn into orbit on July 16, when about 9,900 miles (16,000 kilometers) separate the pair.
+At that point, the probe and the asteroid will both be about 117 million miles (188 million kilometers) from Earth.

 Unlike many other spacecraft that go into orbit around other worlds, this capture won't require any dramatic maneuvers or last-minute burns, researchers said.
-Dawn has been using its low-thrust ion propulsion system to close in on Vesta's orbit slowly but surely, so it should slip nicely into orbit on July 16.
+Dawn has been using its low-thrust ion propulsion system to close in on Vesta's orbit slowly but surely, so it should slip nicely into orbit.

 A year's worth of science